-The interest rate applicable to each bond will be determined by Israel and included in a Free Writing Prospectus which will be filed with the SEC not less than one (1) Business Day prior to the first day of the sales period for such bond.
+The spread and the initial interest rate applicable to each bond will be determined by the State of Israel and included in a Free Writing Prospectus which will be filed with the SEC not less than one (1) Business Day prior to the first day of the sales period of such bond.
 If such date is a legal holiday in Israel, the Free Writing Prospectus may be filed with the SEC one (1) Business Day earlier.
-For example, the interest rate on a 1-Year Jubilee Fixed Rate Bond issued on Monday, July 1, 2013 will be announced one (1) Business Day prior to June 15, 2013, i.e., on Friday, June 14, 2013 (or, if such date were a legal holiday in Israel, on Thursday, June 13, 2013).
+For example, the initial interest rate on a 5-Year Floating Rate LIBOR Bond issued on Monday, July 1, 2013 will be announced one (1) Business Day prior to June 15, 2013, i.e., on Friday, June 14, 2013 (or, if such date were a legal holiday in Israel, on Thursday, June 13, 2013).

 Interest and Maturity Payments.
 Interest will accrue from (and including) the Issue Date of the bonds until (but not including) the maturity date.
-We will pay interest semi-annually on May 1, November 1 (each, an "Interest Payment Date") and upon maturity, except that for bonds issued on April 15 and October 15 of each year, the first interest payment will be on the subsequent Interest Payment Date following their Issue Date.
-If either Interest Payment Date is not a Business Day, we will pay interest that has accrued until (but not including) either May 1 or November 1, as the case may be, on the next Business Day, but interest that accrues from either May 1 or November 1, as the case may be, until (but not including) the date on which the interest is paid, will be paid on the next Interest Payment Date.
+We will pay interest semi-annually on June 1, December 1 (each, an "Interest Payment Date") and upon maturity, except that for bonds issued on May 15 and November 15 of each year, the first interest payment will be made on the subsequent Interest Payment Date following their Issue Date.
+If either Interest Payment Date is not a Business Day, we will pay interest that has accrued until (but not including) either June 1 or December 1, as the case may be, on the next Business Day, but interest that accrues from either June 1 or December 1, as the case may be, until (but not including) the date on which the interest is paid, will be paid on the next Interest Payment Date.
 We will calculate interest for each of the above periods as a percentage of the annual percentage rate based on a 365-day year and the actual number of days elapsed.
 When the bonds mature, you will receive the face amount of the bonds in United States currency.
 If the maturity date is not a Business Day, you will receive payment accrued until (but not including) the maturity date on the next Business Day but no additional interest will accrue or be payable by reason of such extension.
 The bonds will not earn or accrue interest after maturity.

 Limitation on Purchases.
-Jubilee Fixed Rate Financing Bonds may only be purchased if financed by an Authorized Institutional Lender.
+The 2-Year and 3-Year Floating Rate LIBOR Financing Bonds may only be purchased if financed by an Authorized Institutional Lender.
 "Authorized Institutional Lender" means an entity primarily engaged in the business of making secured loans to institutional and non-institutional borrowers, authorized in writing by Israel to accept bonds as collateral security.